libretro/docs/docs/library/atari800.md

 Finally, you can load any content files compatible with the system chosen through RetroArch's Load Content menu.

 !!! attention
-	You can set per-game core option settings by creating a game-options file through RetroArch's Core Opitons menu.
+	You can set per-game core option settings by creating a game-options file through RetroArch's Core Options menu.

 Alternatively, you can manually configure how the Atari800 will look for and handle BIOS files.